 We arrived at the COP22 “blue zone” for delegates and were quickly approached by a French TV crew, wanting to hear our thoughts on Trump.
-Unsurprisingly, we said this was a disaster for the climate and a disaster for global equality.
+Unsurprisingly, we said this was a disaster for the climate and for global equality.

-It then began to dawn on us that there was something very different about the atmosphere at COP22.
+It then began to dawn on us that there was something different about the atmosphere at COP22.
 When we visited Paris last year, the sense of excitement in the air was palpable.
 But today, things feel altogether more sombre.

 Trump’s assertion that climate change was a hoax “created by the Chinese” was never far from any of our minds.